 With that being said, don’t worry about completely “emptying” the breast and use babies hunger cues when feeding.
 Baby will stop feeding when they are satisfied or ready to switch to the other breast.
 Some newborns may just stop sucking but stay latched on the breast.
 This is a good indicator they are done with feeding and you can use your finger to unlatch them from the breast.

 If you do feel like you still have a lot of milk left in the breast after feeding, or your breasts are engorged, try pumping each breast immediately after a feeding.
 A small massager works well to release milk from engorged milk ducts.
 You can also bend forward and use your hand to rub the sides of your breasts to loosen up the breast tissue and help with milk flow.
 This can also help to mix up the milk.
 Personally, I've found it helpful to actually feed completely on one breast for a solid 20 minutes and only offer the second breast as "dessert" if baby needs a little extra something.
 This has allowed me to feel less engorged and ensure that the baby gets a good solid milk feeding.
 Less engorged breasts are also easier to feed from.
+By 6 months, I was offering both breasts at each feeding to make sure Brady was getting about 6 ounces (3 ounces from each breast).
+Typically, I would take a few minute break before switching to the next breast to burp him.
+He became very efficient at emptying each breast and unlatching naturally when finished.

 Lack of rest and maternal exercise is not associated with decreased milk supply and the body will make enough milk regardless.
 When baby suckles on the breast and there is skin to skin contact with the mother, this activates the parasympathetic nervous system causing an increase in satiety hormones, gastrin and CCK allowing Mother to get into a deeper sleep even if it is just for 30 minutes.
 Stress does not directly lower milk supply however it may alter Mom’s behavior which can indirectly lower milk supply.
 Compared to formula feeding mothers, breastfeeding Mom’s tend to have more positive moods and less perceived stress due to the release of calming hormones like gastrin, CCK, and oxytocin.
 They also have less risk of having postpartum depression.